The Ultimate Hiring Guide

 | Google

 Google indexes 35 trillion web pages.
 (Compare the volume with LinkedIn’s.
 LinkedIn profiles are 0.001% of Google’s Index!).
 Chances are your next incredible candidate is in Google, not on LinkedIn.
 What’s an X-Ray boolean ?
-In search, we call a Boolean a combination of words and operators that t
+In search, we call a Boolean a combination of words and operators that tells search

 | LinkedIn